Affiliate disclosure: This page contains affiliate links. I earn a modest commission for any purchases made through my links.

-A suspended ceiling is a popular choice when it comes to finishing a basement, since the panels can be removed for access to plumbing and wiring and other duct work.
-Installing one is fairly straight forward, especially once you understand how everything goes together.
+A suspended ceiling is a popular choice when it comes to finishing a basement, since it is easy to remove the panels for access to plumbing and wiring.
+Installing one is fairly straight forward, once you understand how everything goes together.

 Cross Tee: Exactly as the name implies, cross tees intersects with the main tees.
 Available in 2 foot or 4 foot lengths.

 Ceiling Panel: The ceiling panels sit in the grid created by tees and wall angles.
-There are a number of styles to choose from.
-If you need to do a lot of cutting, a random pattern will probably be best as there is less waste.
+There are two sizes (24 inch by 24 inch OR 24 inch x 48 inch) and a wide selection of styles to choose from.
+If you need to do a lot of cutting, a random, non-directional pattern will likely result in less waste.

-Other materials: Aviation snips, wire to hang the grid, nails or screws, sharp utility knife for cutting the panels, framing square, tape measure, level, etc.
+Other materials: You will also need wire to hang the grid, nails or screws for attaching the angle to the wall and for , sharp utility knife for cutting the panels, framing square, tape measure, level, string, etc.

 Installing the Wall angle

 I attached the wall angle with screws.
-All the major obstructions such as the duct work and main support beam had already been boxed in.
+I had already boxed in all the major obstructions such as the duct work and main support beam with other materials.